 5. Hiya Factor

 Don’t be one of the social climbers!
 Don’t be an attention whore.
 Get yourself away from these kind of people or you might acquire their poor characters.
 Don’t get yourself envy about other people’s new gadgets.
-These things will only force you have bad Filipino spending habits.
+These things will only force you have bad spending habits.